RicardoJCruz/RicardoJCruz.github.io/_posts/2022-05-30-gamedev2022gamejam.md

 ### Third task

 I got the task to make the main 3D assets for the game, this time I did sketches for these.
 ****I made a total of 10 main assets for the level.
-These assets are conformed by meshes, collision meshes and texture maps.
+These assets are conformed by meshes, collision meshes and texture maps.***

-image

 ### A lot of problems